-3 packaging for Jil Sander cosmetics
+3 containers for Jil Sander cosmetic products

 Design | Peter Schmidt Studios |